Zakat vs. Nisab

 How to Donate Zakat

-Today, there are many ways to give out your zakat.
+Today, there are many ways to give out your Zakat.
 Whether through charities, humanitarian institutions, or relief organizations.
-Search the web and check which of those are actively working and making a clear effort, close to where you are or where you want your zakat donation to be.
+Search the web and check which of those are actively working and making a clear effort, close to where you are or where you want your Zakat donation to be.

-What does Zakat meaning?
+What does Zakat mean?